 My Observations:

-This is a mildly newer machine from DeLonghi with some additional features and refinements compared to the Esam 4200, and given that it’s only roughly fifty to sixty quid more, I can see why it’s also become an extremely popular machine over the past couple of years.
+This is a slightly newer machine from DeLonghi with some additional features and refinements compared to the Esam 4200, and given that it’s only roughly fifty to sixty quid more, I can see why it’s also become a very popular machine over the past couple of years.

-As its mildly older sibling does, it has a crazy number of reviews online which provides a clue to simply how lots of of these have sold, and the bulk of them are positive.
+As its slightly older sibling does, it has a crazy number of reviews online which gives a clue to just how many of these have sold, and the bulk of them are positive.

-It has a larger water tank than the older model, bigger max cup size, and for me the controls are a little more straight forward.
+It has a larger water tank than the older model, bigger max cup size, and for me the controls are a bit more straight forward.

-In terms of the milk frother side of things, you’ll be able to produce simply as good microfoam with this, with the panarello removed, as is possible with the ESAM 4200, or if you like spoonable milk froth, simply utilize the panarello frother.
+In terms of the milk frother side of things, you’ll be able to produce just as good microfoam with this, with the panarello removed, as is possible with the ESAM 4200, or if you like spoonable milk froth, just use the panarello frother.

 Check Price – Gaggia Direct